hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 Issuer defines the non-revocation credential  with *2* attributes *m<sub>1</sub>,m<sub>2</sub>*.
 In Sovrin, *A<sub>h</sub> = {1}* and *m<sub>1</sub>* is reserved for the link secret of the holder, *m<sub>2</sub>* is reserved for the context -- the enumerator for the holders.

 ### Primary Credential Cryptographic Setup
-In Sovrin, issuers use [CL-signatures](http://groups.csail.mit.edu/cis/pubs/lysyanskaya/cl02a.pdf) for primary credentials, although other signature types will be supported too.
+In Sovrin, issuers use [CL-signatures][CL-signatures] for primary credentials, although other signature types will be supported too.

 For the CL-signatures issuer generates: